 The Killing Of A Sacred Deer (2017) ****

-If treated as being on the same playing field as David LynchYorgos Lanthimos could be considered a genius of sorts.
+If treated as belonging to the same playing field as David LynchYorgos Lanthimos could be considered a genius of sorts.
 Like Lynch, he doesn't play by the same narrative rules as most filmmakers, and I say more power to him.
 He has a style that's his own and would be polarizing to the lowest common denominator.
 To those more adventurous souls, he has much to offer.

 You can find my Yorgos Lanthimos Feature Films Ranked list here.